Edie Clark: Writing

 Clark also wrote for Yankee magazine, with her first article appearing in 1979.
 Several of Clark's stories appeared in the 1985 edition of the "Best of Yankee Magazine", including "Abby Rockefeller's Graywater Greenhouse" (January 1979), "The First Frost" (September), and "The Man Who'd Sooner Lamps" (November).
 In writing the forward for the edition, the editor noted that one nomination for articles that should be included indicated "anything by Edie Clark".

 In 2001, Clark created the text for an orchestral work entitled Monadnock Tales in collaboration with composer Larry Siegel which was first presented in Keene, New Hampshire.

+A moving obituary contains many details of her life.